Alzheimer's Documentary Series

 So you shoot for that.

-So eventually became a self-taught bookkeeper and worked in a small business in town.
+So you eventually became a self-taught bookkeeper and worked at a small business in town.

-But I can live it and I will try to live it in the best I can, the best I can.
+So it's a journey, I don't pick it, I can't change it, but I can live it and I will try to live it in the best I can.

 What can I do that's positive?